-Depending on rank, the department has minimum expectations for university service, including on departmental, divisional, and university-wide committees, and for disciplinary service.
+Depending on rank, the department has minimum expectations for university service, including engagement on departmental and divisional/university-wide committees, and for disciplinary service.
 Disciplinary service includes tenure and promotion review; manuscript, fellowship, and prize review; program and department reviews; journal editing; conference planning; and service to professional associations (among others).
-Finally, the department weighs community service, which includes local review panels; service to K-12 education; government testimony, advising, and review; and service to non-governmental organizations (among others).
+The department weighs community service, which includes local review panels; service to K-12 education; government testimony, advising, and review; and service to non-governmental organizations (among others).

 For faculty at the Assistant rank, the department expects minimal service: generally speaking, participation on a departmental committee will satisfy that expectation - additional service on divisional, university-wide, or system-wide committees, or to the discipline, or with communities outside the university, may be considered as justification for a BOS or as partial justification for an acceleration.

-As faculty move through the Associate rank, expectations for university service increase: in addition to membership on (and, at higher steps, leadership of) departmental committees, faculty should begin to seek out roles at the divisional and university-wide levels.
+As faculty move through the Associate rank, expectations for service increase.
+In addition to membership on (and, at higher steps, leadership of) departmental committees and director roles such as Director of Undergraduate or Graduate Studies, faculty should begin to seek out roles at the divisional and university-wide levels.
 Extensive service beyond these expectations may be considered as justification for a BOS or as partial justification for an acceleration.